 There used to be a time when doctors would counsel hypertension patients against resistance training.
 The prevailing opinion was that lifting weights would increase blood pressure, so those already fighting it should avoid aggravating the condition.
 However, once medical professionals became aware that bodybuilders had lower overall blood pressure than those who didn’t follow a strict workout regimen, they began rethinking the issue.
-Several studies have been done over recent years that all indicate that resistance exercise is one of the best natural ways to lower blood pressure.
+Several studies have been done over the years that all indicate resistance exercise is one of the best ways to naturally lower blood pressure.

 Gifts With Purchase

 Resistance training improves your overall cardio health, so you decreased blood pressure can be considered a side effect.
 It’s a pretty significant side effect, however, for people who have tried everything to bring their systolic and diastolic numbers down.
 Resistance exercise is an effective way to lower blood pressure because it makes your cardiovascular system perform more efficiently, transporting oxygen-rich blood throughout your entire body with less effort.

 However, resistance training works to reduce your blood pressure in many different ways.
 Web MD explains that it helps increase muscle mass and boost metabolic rate.
 With those elements in play, you should be able to lose body fat even with minimal or no change to your diet, and that’s another piece of the blood pressure puzzle.
 Losing as few as 10 pounds has been shown to lower or even prevent high blood pressure in people who are overweight.
 Just to sweeten the pot, in his book “High Blood Pressure for Dummies,” Dr. Alan L. Rubin lists a few non-blood pressure-related perks including increased strength and fitness, improved confidence, stronger bones, and better balance.